kora-projects/kora-docs/mkdocs/docs/en/documentation/openapi-codegen.md

     - `enableServerValidation` - whether to create validators according to the OpenAPI secification description for the server and whether to enable validation on HTTP handlers: `true, false`.
     - `requestInDelegateParams` - whether to expected `HttpServerRequest` as a method argument: `true, false`
+    - `interceptors` - ability to specify interceptors for HTTP controllers
     - `mode` in which mode the generator should operate, available values:
         * `java-server` - create a synchronous server
         * `java-async-server` - create a [CompletionStage](https://www.baeldung.com/java-completablefuture) server